marklogic-community/hands-on-data-modeling/setup/README.md

 - Application Server
 - Users

-wipe.sh will teardown and remove everything created by setup.sh.

-NOTE: Update each .sh file with your own username/password credentials as required.

 NOTE: The Application Server defaults to port 8080.
 Update rest.json as required.

+Make sure that cURL is in your path.

+### Linux/Mac:

+Usage:

+    cd setup
+    ./setup.sh

+NOTE: Update each .sh file with your own username/password credentials as required.

-## Windows:
+### Windows:
-setup.bat will setup and configure the following via cURL:

-- Data and modules databases
-- Indexes
-- REST instance
-- Application Server
-- Users

-wipe.bat will teardown and remove everything created by setup.bat.
+Usage:

+    cd setup
+    setup.bat

 NOTE: Update each .bat file with your own username/password credentials as required.

-NOTE: The Application Server defaults to port 8080.
-Update rest.json as required.

 NOTE: cURL is not installed on Windows by default.

+## Teardown

+To remove this project completely, including removing all data, run either `wipe.sh` or `wipe.bat`, depending on your platform.
+This will remove everything installed by the setup script.

 ## Query Console: